Non damaged cells or batteries for disposal or recycling

 Used Lithium Batteries Contained in Equipment

 Clause 3 of the P909 Packing instructions details the requirements when transporting used lithium cells / batteries contained in equipment, for the purpose of disposal or recycling.
-The clause states:
+The exemption from meeting the requirements in 4.1.1.3 means that any packaging used does not need to be UN Certified.

 The following UN Numbers and Proper Shipping Names apply for Lithium cells / batteries contained within equipment,